fakedrtom/SVAFotate/README.md

 ***pops***

-The including BED file `SVAFotate_core_SV_popAFs.GRCh38.bed.gz` contains data from gnomAD and 1000G which both include population specific metrics belonging to the following populations:
+The suggested BED file `SVAFotate_core_SV_popAFs.GRCh38.v4.1.bed.gz` contains data from gnomAD, 1000G, and TOPMed which include population specific metrics belonging to the following populations:
-AFR, AMR, EAS, EUR, OTH, and SAS.
-The `pops` choice will add the following annotations for all
+AFR, AMI, AMR, ASJ, EAS, EUR, FIN, MID, NFE, OTH, and SAS AFR, AMR, EAS, EUR, OTH, and SAS.
-populations:
+The `pops` choice will add the following annotations for all populations:

 ```
 Max_[population]_AF	    The maximum population AF from all matching SVs across all specified data sources